stoplightio/spectral/docs/guides/4-custom-rulesets.md

 <!-- TODO: expand on this topic -->

-If you do not care about duplicate keys or invalid values (such as non-string mapping keys in YAML), you can tune their severity using the `parserOptions` setting.
+If you don't care about duplicate keys or invalid values (such as non-string mapping keys in YAML), you can tune their severity using the `parserOptions` setting.

 ```yaml
 extends: spectral:oas